the-catman/objectab/.github/README.md

 ```

-But what if you want to encode a string that has a null character?
-We cannot use this method, otherwise it simply breaks down.
+* However, what if you want to encode a string that has a null character?

 # Data type: Length based strings

-This is a similar version of the previous encoding method, however, instead of appending a null character to indicate that the string has ended, we simply store the length of the string as a vu before encoding the actual string itself.
+* This is a similar version of the previous encoding method.
+    * Instead of appending a null character to indicate that the string has ended, we simply store the length of the string as a vu before encoding the actual string itself.

-To decode, we read a vu (to read the length of the string), then simply use a for loop to read the string.
+* To retrieve the original string, we read a vu (to read the length of the string), and we start decoding each character's vu, until we know the string finishes.

 Example code: